 Great Lakes Wolf Patrol

-Three years ago I started Wolf Patrol, a citizen monitoring effort that's opposed to Wisconsin's recreational wolf hunt, and other hunting practices that create violent conflicts with wolves.
+Five years ago I started Wolf Patrol, a citizen monitoring effort that's opposed to Wisconsin's recreational wolf hunt, and other hunting practices that create violent conflicts with wolves.
 We believe that recovery from a war of extinction means gray wolves are allowed to recolonize suitable habitat in their former range, not just where their opponents allow.
 Towards that end, we have spent the last three years documenting and exposing the practices of hound hunting in Wisconsin for not only wolves, but bears and coyotes.
 We have also investigated the unregulated practice of bear baiting in Wisconsin, and shown how it is conditioning large predators to being fed by humans, all for a non-essential sport.